Is your child scared of going to the dentist?

 These are things you can talk about to reinforce positive thoughts and emotions about their visit to the dentist.

-If the dentist said it was ok, treat your child to some ice cream or go to his favorite place and have a good time.
+If the dentist said it was ok, treat your child to some ice cream or go to his favourite place and have a good time.
 Nothing beats capping an eventful day with positive thoughts and experiences to make a child forget his fears, especially if he just had to face them a few minutes ago.

 At Bondi Dental, we love working with kids of all ages.